Sergio Iacobucci Sergio Iacobucci

 Word of caution - the evidence gap (again).
 This step is where the work from Step 2 pays off.
 If you skipped buyer research there, you'll be guessing here too.
 No amount of internal brainstorming replaces hearing a customer say "the reason we chose you was..."
 Get the evidence before you finalise anything.

-5. Find the themes
+5. Find the themes within your competencies

 Validated competencies start to cluster.
 Individual features group into bigger stories.
+This is good.

 Speed of deployment + pre-built integrations + self-serve setup = "time to value."